Supernatural Academy: Release

+In early July 2026, the first eight episodes were combined and edited into one movie and posted onto 41 Entertainment’s official YouTube channel as Supernatural Academy: Birth of The Dragon Marked.
+A sequel, consisting of the last eight episodes, was released in late July 2026, titled Supernatural Academy: Fate of The Dragon King.

 Reception

 Critical response

 Polygon praised the show for its rich concept of having a magical school-setting, that is not just populated by human characters, but a variety of mythological creatures.
 They take issue with the show not really establishing who their intended audience is, with the animation being more catered to younger children, but the language and themes of the show being more suited for a young adult audience.
 They note the intriguing nature of the inner politics in the Supernatural and the Human World, even if the pilot doesn't do the best job establishing the vast world the show is trying to build.

 Slant Magazine also notes as a positive aspect, that the show tries to grapple with social issues relevant for young adults of various backgrounds in today's society, especially the fear and prejudice that comes with being an outcast for superfluous reasons, but criticizes that the show deviates from its rich characters and their problems, to a generic race to save the world during the end of the first season.
 They give Supernatural Academy a 2 out of 4 stars rating.

 Common Sense Media gives the show 3 out of 5 stars, criticizing the jerky CGI animation, but praising the good pace of the show and well-rounded characters.